guardian/techtime/Coding Challenges/Space-Battle/readme.md

 ## Game manuals

-- **02-Game URLs (quick look)**: quick look up of all the end points.
+- [02-Game URLs](02-Game-URLs.txt): quick look up of all the end points.

-- **03-Game API.md**: Read this if you intend to play.
+- [03-Game API.md](03-Game-API.md): Read this if you intend to play.
 It contains everything you need to drive your fleet, either manually from the command line or through a programmatic client (written in the language of your choice since the interface is just HTTP).

-- **04-Game Rules**: More details about the game.
+- [04-Game Rules](04-Game-Rules.md): More details about the game.

 ## Roadmap